 The expansion of the London Ultra Low Emission Zone (ULEZ) led to three times as many daily charge payments in the week following its implementation.
 A Freedom of Information (FOI) request carried out by Total Car Check has confirmed that Transport for London (TfL) received 425,814 ULEZ payments between when the expansion went live on … Continue reading ULEZ payments triple after expansion

-You can sell a car even if you have outstanding finance.
+You can sell cars on finance.
 Thousands of people do it in the UK and it's easier than you think.
 So if you need some extra cash or are looking to move into a new car then we set out the steps for selling a financed car below.
-Understanding your … Continue reading How to sell a car with outstanding finance
+Understanding your finance product Secured finance Personal … Continue reading Cars on Finance: How to sell and profit

 Electric cars remain the future